happyDomain/help/content/pages/signup.en.md

 Before you can manage your domains, you need a happyDomain account.
 Creating one takes less than two minutes and only requires an email address and a password.

+{{% notice style="info" title="Where does this account live?" icon="server" %}}
+The account you create here is stored in the database of **this** happyDomain instance only, whichever server you are on.
+Nothing is sent to happydomain.org unless the address in your browser is `app.happydomain.org` itself, the project's own hosted instance.
+Self-hosted instances are entirely independent: the administrator who runs the server controls its database and decides whether registration and email verification are even enabled.
+{{% /notice %}}

 ## Filling in the sign-up form

 From the home page, follow the link to register, then fill in the form: